 My dearest Saint Therese,

 Happy Feast Day my sweet sister Therese!
 I know you are looking down from Heaven releasing a bucket of roses for us.
 Great thing about being a Trad Catholic is that I use the Traditional Calendar also, soooo…..
 I get to celebrate you today and on the third of October!
-Tuesday AND Thursday I will be attending the Extraordinary Form and the Masses will be all yours!
+TODAY AND MONDAY I will be praying the Holy Sacrifice of the Mass live online and the Masses will be all yours!

 Thank you for allowing me to have you in my heart from age five.
 As you already know, my mom gave me a children’s book about you and your life and a statue for my nightstand that October to celebrate your Feast Day.
 It wasn’t until years later did I realize how special Feast Days are and how they are celebrated in Religious Life bigger and better than birthdays!